-A South Dakota hunter walks the tall grass with his dog.
+A South Dakota duck hunter walks through the tall grass along a wetland with his dog.
 (Josh Haiar/South Dakota Searchlight)

 Sioux Falls lawyer Ryan Kolbeck typically doesn’t deal with legal questions about hunting licenses.